Alxmrphi/Alxmrphi/README.md

 - 👋 Hi, I’m @Alxmrphi
+- 🏫 I'm a postdoc at Amii (UAlberta) in Edmonton, Canada
 - 👀 I’m interested in the intersection of cognitive neuroscience and machine learning
 - 💞️ I’m looking to collaborate on projects relating to the incorporation of brain data into neural network modelling
 - 📫 How to reach me : murphyalex at gmail dot com